SchoolOfCode/ai-tools-audit-ai-heroes/Lexplore.md

 In steps Lexplore Analytics, one tool that can help identify students with needs that may require additional help and attention.

-# Benefits: How do the tools work:
+# Benefits: How does the tool work:
 - Eye-tracking technology that can assess reading ability and identify dyslexia.
 Can detect minor differences in eye movement patterns, which can indicate how the brain processes text.
 - AI Analysis that provides detailed insights to help teachers tailor their instructions to meet individual needs.
 Data collected is analyzed using AI algorithms.
 Using the data, it can determine a child’s reading ability in just 3-5 minutes, providing objective real-time data, that helps identify students.